PingOne Advanced Identity Cloud

 You can configure the following federation IdPs using the Advanced Identity Cloud admin UI:

 If you configure a federation IdP using the Advanced Identity Cloud admin UI, you must do so in your development environment and promote the configuration changes.
-You must also store the federation provider secrets for each of your environments in ESV secrets and set corresponding placeholders in your configuration.
+You must also store the federation IdP secrets for each of your environments in ESV secrets and set corresponding placeholders in your configuration.
 Learn more in Configure federated access across your tenant environments.

 Configure federated access across your tenant environments